What happens when we test DeltaNet on diverse nonlinear relationships?

 Finding: Under normalization, DeltaNet and RLS perform nearly identically (gap < 5%).
 The expensive $O(d^3)$ matrix inversion in RLS provides minimal benefit when values are normalized.

-We started this investigation expecting to identify fundamental limitations of DeltaNet when confronted with extreme nonlinearities.
-Surely quartic polynomials, exponentials, or high-frequency periodic functions would expose breaking points where the linear approximation fails catastrophically.
+We started expecting to identify fundamental limitations of DeltaNet when confronted with extreme nonlinearities.
+Surely quartic polynomials, exponentials, or high-frequency periodic functions would expose breaking points.

 Under standard normalized conditions, no such breaking points emerged.
-DeltaNet maintained MSE around 0.030 across every relationship tested—from simple identity through $k^4$ to $\sin(10\pi k)$.
-The anticipated "nonlinear ceiling" where performance would degrade sharply simply didn't materialize in realistic settings.
+DeltaNet maintained MSE around 0.030 across every relationship tested.
+The anticipated "nonlinear ceiling" simply didn't materialize in realistic settings.

-This outcome isn't experimental failure but rather genuine insight into normalization's power.
+This outcome is genuine insight into normalization's power.
 By projecting all relationships onto the unit sphere, normalization makes them equally tractable to linear approximation from a directional perspective.
-The wild diversity we observed without normalization—polynomials collapsing through magnitude shrinkage, exponentials exploding to MSE above 1.9—gets compressed into uniform angular variation that linear models handle consistently.
+The wild diversity observed without normalization gets compressed into uniform angular variation that linear models handle consistently.

 After processing 1000 tokens to build the final state $S_{\text{final}}$, we randomly selected past keys and measured reconstruction accuracy for their associated values.
 The test scaled from single-pair retrieval up to 50 simultaneous queries.

 For identity relationships ($v = k$), both DeltaNet and RLS achieve remarkable results.
-Retrieval error stays below $10^{-6}$ regardless of how many pairs we ask for simultaneously.
-This makes sense—the optimal state matrix for identity is just $S^* = I$, and both methods converge to this exactly.
+Retrieval error stays below $10^{-6}$ regardless of how many pairs are queried simultaneously.
 The state becomes a perfect compressed representation.

 Exponential relationships: Short conv provides massive benefit—MSE drops from 1.92 (no conv) to 0.033 (kernel=7).
 This 64× improvement suggests local smoothing helps tame magnitude explosions.

-Polynomial relationships: Interestingly, short conv slightly hurts polynomials.
+Polynomial relationships: Short conv slightly hurts polynomials.
 Quadratic MSE increases from 0.001 to 0.034.
-This may be because convolution disrupts the element-wise structure.
+Convolution may disrupt the element-wise structure.

 Identity: Minor improvement (0.030 → 0.027), suggesting convolution adds useful inductive bias for general cases.